bootstrap-vue/bootstrap-vue/src/icons/README.md

 ### Icon components

-You can either uses individual icon components, or use a the icon helper component `<b-icon>`, to place icons in your project templates.
+You can either uses individual icon components, or use the icon helper component `<b-icon>`, to place icons in your project templates.

 All individual icon components are prefixed with the name `<b-icon-{name}>`, where `{name}` is one